rustygeldmacher/jekyll-contentblocks/README.md

 $ gem install jekyll-contentblocks
 ```

-And initialize it in plugin:
+And initialize it in a plugin:
 ```ruby
 # _plugins/ext.rb
 require "rubygems"